Rockies vs. Mets Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +700)

-- Francisco Lindor has put up 25 hits with 11 doubles, five home runs and 13 walks.
-He has driven in 24 runs with four stolen bases.
+- Brandon Nimmo has put up 37 hits with eight doubles, a triple, three home runs and 18 walks.
+He has driven in 14 runs with three stolen bases.

 |Opponent